 Stand-alone managed Firewalls

 This firewall series is our newest edition of firewalls, where increased throughput of both SPI and UTM is defining this firewall.
 It is a Flex-model which means it can be managed in Nebula (Q2, 2021).
 This is our standardized model which can be deployed at small and medium-sized sites.

 UTM features include:

 If your customer value top-security for a reasonable price, this is definitely your choice of a firewall.
 The ATP-series are equipped with not only the security (UTM) features of a USG Flex, but also sandboxing and botnet filter as well.

 Sandboxing is taking the threat to an isolated environment where it's identified and analyzed in real-time (read more here: https://support.zyxel.eu/hc/en-us/articles/360003588639-ATP-Series-Why-do-you-need-a-sandbox-).

-If you are trying to simplify the management of your devices and are ready for deploying a cloud-based management system that takes the advantage of centralizing your customers (i.e. managing all your customers in one place), this is definitely your choice.
+If you are trying to simplify your devices' management and are ready for deploying a cloud-based management system that takes advantage of centralizing your customers (i.e. managing all your customers in one place), this is definitely your choice.

 It has a simplified management system where no extra hardware or software has to be purchased, a no touch-deployment where scanning of QR-codes is registering your device for configuring instantaneously instead of inserting the MAC & S/N manually of your device.
 Configuration can then be done even before you connect your device to the internet.